mroberts1/superlocrian/content/blog/sen-morimoto.md

 ### He works with Kaina

-[Kaina](https://www.kaina.live/) is just flat-out awesome.
-Yes, I know that there are a lot of great female vocalists out there - I’ve been a fan of Yukimi Nagano of Swedish band [Little Dragon](http://little-dragon.net/) for years - but Kaina’s vocals in the video of “Picture of a Painting” give me goosebumps.
+[<span style="font-family:HelveticaNeueLTStd-BdEx">Kaina</span>](https://www.kaina.live/) is just flat-out awesome.
+Yes, I know that there are a lot of great female vocalists out there - I’ve been a fan of Yukimi Nagano of Swedish band [<span style="font-family:HelveticaNeueLTStd-BdEx">Little Dragon</span>](http://little-dragon.net/) for years - but Kaina’s vocals in the video of “Picture of a Painting” give me goosebumps.
 Oh and speaking of goosebumps:

 <p><iframe width="500" height="280" src="https://www.youtube.com/embed/66wKTr9NPqY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

 Sidenote: this video shows that Sen also knows how to write a great ballad.

-Kaina has an album of her own on Sooper, [_Next to the Sun_](https://kainamusic.bandcamp.com/album/next-to-the-sun) (2019), and is releasing her second album, [_It Was A Home_](https://kainamusic.bandcamp.com/album/it-was-a-home), at the end of this month.
+Kaina has an album of her own on Sooper, [<span style="font-family:HelveticaNeueLTStd-BdEx">_Next To The Sun_</span>](https://kainamusic.bandcamp.com/album/next-to-the-sun) (2019), and is releasing her second album, [<span style="font-family:HelveticaNeueLTStd-BdEx">_It Was A Home_</span>](https://kainamusic.bandcamp.com/album/it-was-a-home), at the end of this month.

 <p><iframe width="500" height="280" src="https://www.youtube.com/embed/nrlQRt-CgaY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>